YYZ - ROM

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Rome clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Rome on a Tuesday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Rome on a Monday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Friday is the most expensive day to fly from Toronto Pearson Airport to Rome.
-For your return ticket, we recommend flying on a Friday and avoiding Saturdays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Rome?